Mum-of-three Angela was diagnosed with ovarian cancer in 2003 at the age of 46.

-Having a positive outlook has helped me to keep going since I was first diagnosed with ovarian cancer in 2003.
-I was leading an active life at the age of 46, so when I started to feel lethargic to the point of exhaustion, my stomach was bloated and going to the toilet was a nightmare, I went to my GP.
-I was advised to see a dietician but my bloods were okay and my diet was healthy so I asked to see a specialist instead.
+Having a positive outlook has helped me to keep going since I was diagnosed with ovarian cancer.
+I was leading an active life, so when I started to feel lethargic to the point of exhaustion, my stomach was bloated and going to the toilet was a nightmare, I went to my GP.
+I was advised to see a dietitian but my bloods were okay and my diet was healthy so I asked to see a specialist instead.

 Soon I was taking 48 pain killers a week to deal with the stomach pain, so when I was offered a consultant’s appointment in three months’ time, I knew I couldn’t wait that long.
 I scheduled a private appointment and was diagnosed with a large tumour over both ovaries.
 I had been expecting to be told to eat more prunes!

 "My first thought was how to tell my three children"Angela Walker